17 Things Nobody Tells You About Living in Sicily

 cannoli

-Despite the trash, the painful bureaucracy and the random smells of sewage that seem to come out of nowhere, Sicily is one of the most special places I’ve ever been and if you’re thinking of relocating to Sicily, go for it!
+Despite the trash, the bureaucracy, and the random smells of sewage that seem to come out of nowhere, Sicily is one of the most special places I’ve ever been and if you’re thinking of relocating to Sicily, go for it!

 Living in Sicily | Final thoughts

-I hope that I’ve managed to paint a realistic picture of what the realities of living in Sicily are like for anyone thinking of relocating to Sicily.
+I hope that I’ve managed to paint a realistic picture of what the reality of living in Sicily is like for anyone thinking of relocating to Sicily.

-Property websites are keen to talk about the beaches and the climate but won’t touch on the more irksome side of Sicily.
-Nowhere is perfect, and we shouldn’t expect it to be.
+Property websites are keen to talk about the beaches and the climate, but gloss over the not so glamourous side of Sicily.

 Everywhere on the planet has its pros and cons, and Sicily is no different.